DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/reference/endpoints/discovery.md

     https://demo.identityserver.io/.well-known/openid-configuration

 ## .NET client library
-You can use the [IdentityModel](https://identitymodel.readthedocs.io) client library to programmatically access the discovery endpoint from .NET code.
+You can use the [IdentityModel](https://identitymodel.readthedocs.io) client library to programmatically create with the protocol endpoint from .NET code.

 ```cs
 var client = new HttpClient();